Hello. I’m a copywriter.

 10. A ghostwriter (same amount of work, but we make sure we get our credit)

-So when we say, “We write the words in ads,”
+So when we say, “I write the words in ads,” this is what we mean.